elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 8. In the short run in the Keynesian model for a small open economy with flexible exchange​ rates, an increase in the domestic money supply would cause domestic output to​ rise and the domestic real interest rate to​ fall
 9. for an undervalued currency in a fixed exchange rate, the country can increase money supply; if money supply is increased too much it may make the currency over-valued
 10. european union agreeing to use the euro is called a currency union. all countries in the currency union must share a common monetary policy.

+## Chapter 11: Classical Business Cycle Analysis: Market-Clearing Macroeconomics

+business cycle theories have two components:

+1. Description of the types of shocks believed to affect the economy the most
+2. a model that describes how key macroeconomic variables respond to economic shocks

+### Real Business Cycle Theory